Combining trees with grazing or silage (Grant and Premium Category 11)

 Agroforestry is the practice of combining forestry and agriculture in a mutually beneficial way.

 Initial stocking rate should be between 400 and 1000 trees per hectare equally spaced out.
-Minimum plot size is 0.5 ha while minimum plot width is 20 metres.
+Minimum plot size is 0.5 ha with a tree-to-tree width of 20m.

 Allowable agricultural activities